Blogging jobs are more versatile, lucrative and fulfilling than you might think.

-Additionally, writers can create blogs for virtually any industry, which means you’re free to pursue a career which specifically appeals to your interests and passions.
+Additionally, freelance writers can create blogs for any industry, which means you’re free to pursue a career that specifically appeals to your interests and passions.
 However, while the barrier to entry for blogging is low, it still takes work to build a successful and lucrative career.

 You’ll need to consistently focus on developing your skills, deepening your understanding of your audience, and seeking out new clients and opportunities.
 Here are some of the steps involved in finding blogging jobs for the first time.

-Step 1: Look for Sources of Blogging Work
+Step 1: Look for Sources of Paid Blogging Work

 If you want to write for other brands, there are plenty of easy ways to get started.
 For instance, you can reach out directly to companies you’re interested in working for, by sending emails to their editors and marketing teams.
 You may even be able to find blogging job posts on regular recruitment sites, listed under marketing and “content marketing”.